miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 evaporates away when you leave the function.
 This is a problem.
 I cannot let myself be this way.
 I have to rigorously pin up things I must remember in places I cannot help but look until the appropriate habits kick in and its automatic.

+Okay, so that's knowing where to find things.
+So go find them!
+Ugh!
+I am slack challenged.
+How can someone who was on IRC (Internet Chat Relay) that started this who type of group chat UI be so difficult for me.
+Oh, the subtlety and nuance again!
+I'm not old.
+I just object to investing so much cognitively into some faddish vendor product who has managed to grab business by the balls.
+Yeah, it's not that I am not good at this kind of software.
+It's that it's a violation of the 80/20-rule.
+It takes 80% of the benefit you want to put into it to get only 20% of the benefit.
+But people *"get into it"* and it gives them that cool elite club feeling.
+Okay, eff-it.
+It's eating the frog.
+Get down your slack tricks.
+Make it not miserable.

+Right-click everything on the left-hand navigator and set `Show and sort` to `All`.
+I can't have variable behavior!
+It took me forever to understand why things I was starring was not showing up under starred.
+If there's new stuff it will bold.
+Rely on seeing things go bold.

+Forget the stars.
+Unstar everything.
+It was useless.
+Use a `Priority` section.
+Learn the language.
+They're *Sections*.
+A priority section gets a little chili pepper emoji.
+That will help.
+Always click the chili pepper!
+Un-expand everything.
+Expanded accordion navigation menus are the enemy.
+It's the same thing I hate about VSCode.
+If everything is equally prevalent, then nothing is.
+It's massive focus-dilution and I find that ability to focus so valuable.
+Okay...
+Slack wrangled.
+I can easily ***find*** where I need to look to finish that above bullet-list of assets I need to familiarize myself with to do client work effectively.
+Agendas and deliverables ready for the meeting?
+Ha!
+Just be prepared with some solid next steps on things I can turn around fast after the meeting!
+But the agenda is a must.
+Follow co-worker patterns.